KEY TENETS OF THE U.S. BIOSIMILARS REGULATORY PATHWAY

 Definition of Interchangeable

 In the U.S., when the FDA determines a product to be interchangeable with its reference product, it can be expected to produce the same clinical result as the reference product in any given patient.
-It also must be biosimilar and have demonstrated that for a product used more than once, the risk in terms of safety or diminished efficacy of alternating or switching between use of the interchangeable product and its reference product is not greater than the risk of using the reference product without alternating or switching.
+It must be biosimilar and also demonstrate through additional clinical data, that the risk in terms of safety or diminished efficacy of alternating or switching between use of the interchangeable product and its reference product is not greater than the risk of using the reference product without alternating or switching.

-The designation “interchangeable” or “interchangeability,” in reference to a biological product that is shown to meet the standards described in the Public Health Service Act, means that the biological product may be substituted by a pharmacist for the reference product without the intervention of the health care provider who prescribed the reference product, subject to state substitution laws.
+The designation “interchangeable” or “interchangeability,” in reference to a biological product that is shown to meet the standards described in the Public Health Service Act, means that the biological product may be substituted by a pharmacist for the reference product without first getting permission from the health care provider who prescribed the reference product, subject to state substitution laws.

 The data demonstrating biosimilarity must be derived from: